Ryan McMahon Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Phillies pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (19 total, one per game).
+- The Phillies surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- Strahm gets the start for the Phillies, his fourth of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts in 12 2/3 innings pitched.
+- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
+He's put together a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.

-- The left-hander last appeared on Saturday against the Cincinnati Reds, when he went 2 2/3 innings, allowing three earned runs while giving up two hits.
+- In his last time out on Sunday against the Cincinnati Reds, the right-hander tossed six innings, giving up two earned runs while surrendering five hits.

-- The 31-year-old has an ERA of 2.13, with 11.4 strikeouts per nine innings, in four games this season.
-Opponents have a .156 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.